 Two Thousand Years of Christianity in the Bulgarian Lands exhibition was arranged in Italy in 2000.
 The same exhibition, enriched with items of outstanding interest and supplied with a series of texts, excerpts from ancient written records, chronological tables and definitions of basic Christian terms was later arranged in the Museum of Archaeology.

-In this period the Institute of Archaeology with Museum actively used all collections and the experience of the staff to organize temporary exhibitions.
+In this period the National Archaeological Institute with Museum actively used all collections and the experience of the staff to organize temporary exhibitions.
 These exhibitions were dedicated to anniversaries related to archaeological investigations, sites of great importance, collections and scientific problems.
 Exceptional exhibits were provided with rich illustrative material, maps, diagrams, and graphs.
 The budget of every exhibition, as a rule was small, and no catalogues were issued, but flyers and brochures informed the audience about the topics.
 Regardless of these drawbacks the number of the exhibitions was outstanding.
 They aroused great interest and the number of visitors grew constantly.

 The practice of displaying exhibitions from abroad in the Museum continued also in the next decades.
 This activity was in the domain of the foreign cultural institutes and embassies in Bulgaria.